How to Start an Online Business:- 13 Steps to Get Your Business Up and Running:-

 Choosing the right structure is about balancing the legal and financial protection you need with the flexibility offered by different options.

 Business structures vary based on your country and area, but two common types—that may go by different names in your country—are sole proprietorship and incorporation.
 A sole proprietorship is great if you’re the only person involved in the business, and is usually the lowest-effort structure to pursue, but you remain personally liable for the business and its activities.
-You can even hire employees as a sole proprietor, but you’ll need an employer identification number to do so, which means registering your business.
+You can even hire employees as sole proprietors, but you’ll need an employer identification number to do so, which means registering your business.

 On the other hand, if you opt for a more formal structure like a corporation, it’s easier to involve multiple owners in the business, and you’re not personally liable for the business—but there are more paperwork and steps involved in starting and maintaining a corporation.